AbhinavN2007/Movie-recommendation-website/README.md

 ## Software used:

--HTML,CSS for the main structure of the webpage.
+- HTML,CSS for the main structure of the webpage.
 Used Bootstrap libraries to simplify the structure.
 Used simply Javascript for logic.
 - APIs:
   - OMDB API for movie details.
 OMDB had better and wide variety of details for each individual movie, so it was used whenever i wanted to fetch data on any movie in particular.
   - TMDB API used only for the list of trending movies.(this was the only free website which had trending movies as an api call)